OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:10

 > With all my heart I have sought You;
-> Do not let me stray from Your commandments.
+> Do not let me drift from Your commandments.

 ## Psalm 119:11

-> I have treasured Your word in my heart,
+> I have cherished Your word in my heart,
 > So that I may not sin against You.

 ## Psalm 119:12